Ibrahim-Fagbohun/Survival_Experiment/README.md

 3. Meta_data (.txt)
 A full metadata document describing each variable, including units and data type

-5. Survival_Experiment_Main_Codes (.R)
+4. Survival_Experiment_Main_Codes (.R)
 All R scripts used for data loading, cleaning, wrangling, modeling and visualization for the survival experiment

-6. Map_Codes (.R)
-R scripts used to generate maps of the study area, including watershed boundaries and all donor and recipient stream sites.